-Megann (Senfleben) Hendrix received her J.D. from Marquette University Law School.
-She earned her Bachelor of Arts degree in Communication, with honors, from Saint Louis University.
-Megann focuses her practice on estate planning, elder law and family law.
+Megann (Senfleben) Hendrix received her J.D. from Marquette University Law School, graduating in the top 25% of her class.
+She earned her Bachelor of Arts degree in Communication, magna cum laude, from Saint Louis University.
+Megann focuses her practice on Elder Law, Family Law and Estate Planning.

-Because of her expertise in both elder law and family law, Megann often serves as a consultant for other attorneys representing clients in divorce actions involving public benefits and other elder law issues.
-She has also authored several family law articles in State Bar publications and is an experienced speaker who presents at legal seminars and community organizations on family and elder law topics including marital property law and “elder divorce.”
+Because of her expertise in both elder law and family law, Megann is one of few attorneys in the area with expertise in “elder divorce” and often serves as a consultant for other attorneys representing clients in divorce actions involving public benefits and other elder law issues.
+She has also authored several family law articles in State Bar publications, published the “elder divorce” issue of the Wisconsin Journal of Family Law as the issue editor and is an experienced speaker who presents on family and elder law topics, including marital property law, “elder divorce” and Medicaid asset protection planning.

 In addition to traditional estate planning, Megann is also knowledgeable in special needs trusts and the unique planning necessary for individuals with special needs.
-She also works with WisPACT, Inc. to set up Pooled and Community Special Needs Trusts for her clients.
+She also works with WisPACT, Inc. and Life Navigators to set up Pooled and Community Special Needs Trusts for her clients.

 Megann is the Training Chair for the Board of Directors for the Collaborative Family Law Council of Wisconsin and was the Chair of the organization in 2016.
 Megann served on the Board of Directors for the State Bar Family Law Section from 2011 – 2017, and as its Legislative Chair from 2015-2017.
 She is a member of the National Academy of Elder Law Attorneys, the Elder Law Section of the State Bar of Wisconsin and is also a member of the Association of Women Lawyers.

 Megann can be reached at email@example.com or 414-751-7531.